yujiyokoo/mega-present/README.md

 This fork of mruby/c is released under the same licence as the orginal - Revised BSD License (aka 3-clause license).

-The RubyKaigi logo has been imported from https://rubykaigi.org/2022/novelties/
+The RubyKaigi logo and Ninjas have been imported and edited from https://rubykaigi.org/2022/novelties/